 Essentially all dermatological problems cause inflammation of the skin.
 Many of the supplements discussed above also help directly with skin inflammation:

-Working at the deepest levels with TCVM (Traditional Chinese Veterinary Medicine), homeopathy, chiropractic and other modalities to rebalance the underlying quantum energetic imbalance will prevent future skin problems.
+Working at the deepest levels with TCVM (Traditional Chinese Veterinary Medicine), homeopathy, chiropractic and other modalities to re-balance the underlying quantum energetic imbalance will prevent future skin conditions.
 Using the above nutritional aids will support the skin and alleviate symptoms while the deeper cures are developing.